 Students in Crisis

-A crisis counsellor is available for students who feel they need to be seen immediately Monday - Friday from 9:00 AM - 12:30 PM and 2:00 PM - 5:00 PM.
+A crisis counsellor is available Monday - Friday for currently registered students who feel they need to be seen immediately.
 Students are seen on a first come, first serve basis.

 Students in residence, and in crisis after hours, may talk to their Residence RA or Proctor.
 Students not in residence, and in crisis after hours, may go to a local emergency room for assistance.